 The muscular chains drawn by the tendin-muscular meridians of course have functions, but in many cases they do not correspond with the pattern of development of the baby.
 It is the classic meridians that exactly follow the development process.
 However, these are only innate connections of the body at the stage of the first movements.
 When the child really learns to control his or her body in motion, develop a certain elegance of the gesture or athletic ability, the movements cross the center line of the body and form spiral connections through the body.
 No classic meridian does that.
 Also, I think we create new meridians (perhaps even meridians that are personal to us, unique to each individual) as we develop new motor skills.

-Do you always work with children today?
+Do you still work with children today?